 Q: Dear Healthier Talk,

-I’m trying to drop a few pounds.
+I hate trying to lose weight.
+But I’m trying to drop a few pounds.
 I take a long walk every single day and I’m eating only low-fat foods.

 But the number on the scale isn’t budging.